Nasdaq Inc (NDAQ) Stock Price and Analyst Predictions - News Heater

 NDAQ) stock’s latest price update

-The stock price of Nasdaq Inc (NASDAQ: NDAQ) has surged by 1.96 when compared to previous closing price of 52.09, but the company has seen a 3.75% gain in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-10-31 that Sea and Coupang seek to extend their leadership positions in their respective geographies.
-Pool and Snap-on might not seem exciting, but their total returns are.
+Nasdaq Inc (NASDAQ: NDAQ) has seen a rise in its stock price by 1.23 in relation to its previous close of 53.48.
+However, the company has experienced a 3.94% gain in its stock price over the last five trading sessions.
+MarketBeat reported 2023-11-20 that Companies that underpromise and over-deliver are a joy for shareholders and analysts alike.
+Like underdogs, these mighty yet soft-spoken companies surprise with actions, not words.

 NDAQ’s Market Performance

-Nasdaq Inc (NDAQ) has experienced a 3.75% rise in stock performance for the past week, with a 5.59% rise in the past month, and a 4.44% rise in the past quarter.
-The volatility ratio for the week is 1.56%, and the volatility levels for the past 30 days are at 2.14% for NDAQ.
-The simple moving average for the last 20 days is 5.55% for NDAQ stock, with a simple moving average of 0.50% for the last 200 days.
+Nasdaq Inc (NDAQ) has seen a 3.94% rise in stock performance for the week, with a 7.00% gain in the past month and a 4.20% surge in the past quarter.
+The volatility ratio for the week is 1.36%, and the volatility levels for the past 30 days are at 1.87% for NDAQ.
+The simple moving average for the past 20 days is 6.57% for NDAQ’s stock, with a 2.71% simple moving average for the past 200 days.

 Analysts’ Opinion of NDAQ